openhab-scripters/openhab-helper-libraries/README.md

 This module (really a Python package) patches the default scope `items` object so that items can be accessed as if they were attributes (rather than a dictionary).

-It can also be used as a module for registring global variables that will outlive script reloads.
+It can also be used as a module for registering global variables that will outlive script reloads.

 ```python
 import openhab